-That alternative, approved by the Federal Highway Administration, breaks the project into two phases:
+That alternative, approved by the Federal Highway Administration, broke the project into two phases:

-- Phase I, which includes building the new bridge just west of where the Bonner Bridge currently stands.
+Phase I included building the Marc Basnight Bridge west of where the Bonner Bridge stood.

-- Phase II, which include implementing permanent solutions for breaches caused by Hurricane Irene in 2011 on N.C.
-12 in
+Phase II included implementing permanent solutions for breaches caused by Hurricane Irene in 2011 on N.C.
+12 in Pea Island and Rodanthe.

-The exact plan for implementing future phases will be based on NCDOT's active coastal monitoring program, which helps determine where and when to make improvements to N.C.
+The exact plan for implementing future phases was based on NCDOT's active coastal monitoring program, which helped determine where and when to make improvements to N.C.
 12 from the south end of the Bonner Bridge to Rodanthe.

 Pappy's Lane Shipwreck

-The wreckage lies near the planned replacement of the Bonner Bridge.
-To mitigate the impact construction will have on the historic ship, NCDOT is working with state and federal agencies to research the sunken vessel, a commitment outlined in the Bonner Bridge project's
+The wreckage lies near the Marc Basnight Bridge.
+To mitigate the impact construction had on the historic ship, NCDOT worked with state and federal agencies to research the sunken vessel, a commitment outlined in the Bonner Bridge project's Record of Decision.

-As part of an NCDOT-funded interdisciplinary grant associated with the nearby Rodanthe-Stumpy Point Emergency Ferry channel, research suggests that the wreckage might be the remains of a late-19th or early-20th century steel-hulled ship that was in the United States Lighthouse Service and an ex-Coast Guard buoy.
-Other research shows that it might have served in the Spanish-American War, World War I and World War II.
+As part of an NCDOT-funded interdisciplinary grant associated with the nearby Rodanthe-Stumpy Point Emergency Ferry channel, research suggested that the wreckage might be the remains of a late-19th or early-20th century steel-hulled ship that was in the United States Lighthouse Service and an ex-Coast Guard buoy.
+Other research showed that it might have served in the Spanish-American War, World War I and World War II.